Key Takeaways:

 - How will your incubator engage with the broader innovation ecosystem (e.g. universities, local startups)?

-A clear purpose and scope will put you on the right path to attract the right talent, resources, and partners to support the success of your incubator.
+A clear purpose and scope will put you on the right path to attract the right talent, resources, and partners.

 Core Innovation